aarmora/csv-jordan-teaches-web-scraping/readme.md

 # Jordan Teaches Web Scraping - Save to CSV 101

-This repository goes over the basics of using Cheerio on HTML.
+This repository goes over the basics of using saving data to CSVs.

 ## Getting Started